emmavicto/SVHN_CNN/README.md

 house number seen in the supplied image.

 - traintest()
 This function when called should (a) download the training and test data, (b) train the model from scratch; and (c) perform analysis against test data.
-The final output of this function should be a production of average F1 scores across each class in your testset.
+The final output of this function is a production of average F1 scores across each class in the testset.